Welcome to today's edition of the Rush 24-7 podcast.

 I don't want any part of this.

-Because who's going to want to take bank take over banks like this with all these limitations on what you can earn and your bonuses?
+That means the Obama administration gets to repopulate institutions like this with its own people because who's going to want to take over banks like this with all these limitations on what you can earn and your bonuses?

 What would your dad be saying about all this?

-This would be a tipping point, and it would have been reached last week or long, long ago.
+And it would have been reached last week or long ago.

-He would probably say, son, capitalism, as we've known it is over.
+He would probably say, son, capitalism, as we've known it, is over.

 The line has been crossed.

-There's always been a line, even in war, even during World War II, there was a line that government did not cross in involving itself in private sector activities.
+Even in war, even during World War II, there was a line that government did not cross in involving itself in private sector activities.

 That line's gone.

-Obama can go anywhere he wants, and all he's got to do is tell the peasants with the pitchforks he's fighting for them.
+All he's got to do is tell the peasants with the pitchforks he's fighting for them.

 But all he does is think about them.